kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 45: April 15, 2020

+**Today's Progress**: I continued the MEAN course on Udemy.
+I worked on section 11.
+I'm refactoring the code to best practices and all that.

+**Thoughts**:  My internet is not helping me.
+I could have been more productive but it's a real shame what is been going on with my internet connection.
+Hope I can finish section 11 tomorrow and then start the deploying section.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/mean-stack-udemy/commit/835dc5314d465aa59f12a90ab0d5a71d54824d2c)

+---

 ### Day 44: April 14, 2020

 **Today's Progress**: I continued the MEAN course on Udemy.
 Finished section 9 and 10.
 This last section was about displaying better error messages to the user and improving the user experience of the mean app.
 I still have a few sections to finish but I believe I'm very close to finsishing this course.